Enigmatic-Smile/docs/select/sdks/android/guide-v2.md

 - Go to the `Plan` tab and copy your `Test` or `Live` SDK Key.
 - Set your SDK Key in your app:

+> Important note: For security reasons, please do not store the SDK Key in your codebase.
+Follow our [SDK security guide](/docs/stream/sdks/sdk-security-guidelines) for detailed recommendations.

 ```kotlin
 Fidel.sdkKey = "Your-SDK-Key"
 ```